-Parameters qubit_index (Optional[int]) - The address of the qubit to reset.
+(Optional[Union[integer\types,) - The qubit to reset.
+This can be a qubit's index, a Qubit, or a QubitPlaceholder.
 If None, reset all qubits.

 Returns A Reset or ResetQubit Quil AST expression corresponding to a global or targeted reset, respectively.